programble/proxos/doc/Serial.h.md

 Functions for text output over serial port.

-All functions operator on the COM1 port.
+All functions operate on the COM1 port.

 These functions are used for debug output using serial redirection in Qemu.